 Note: We don't and can't review the items listed on eBay prior to posting on our site, nor are we experts in the products or legal concerns of third parties.
 We can't pre-approve items to be listed.

-Review the About Me pages created by intellectual property rights owners
+Review the Vero participant pages created by intellectual property rights owners

-eBay encourages intellectual property rights owners who report items through the VeRO Program to create an About Me page to explain their policies and procedures concerning infringing items.
-Review a list of About Me pages created by rights owners
+eBay encourages intellectual property rights owners who report items through the VeRO Program to create a page to explain their policies and procedures concerning infringing items.
+Review a list of Vero participant pages created by rights owners

-Not all rights owners have an About Me page.
-Although we encourage intellectual property owners to create an About Me page to help sellers, they aren't obligated to do so.
+Not all rights owners have a Vero participant page.
+Although we encourage intellectual property owners to create a page to help sellers, they aren't obligated to do so.
 If a particular rights owner isn't listed, you may need to find another way of contacting them.